 Jacob Daniels is a NC born artist whose art is focused on regional, spiritual, and humanitarian influences.
 His goal in art is to create thought-provoking imagery that is universally relatable, yet each viewer walks away with his or her own personal story.
 Being creative to him is discovering rather than contriving and striving.
 He focuses on the precise principles that are seen in nature and translates them through his style on canvas.
 He lives in the mountains of Boone, NC with his wife Melina and two sons Lucca and Forrest where they run their artisan gallery Common Good Co.

-Her positive teaching style is to create a fun and encouraging atmosphere.
-She feels that the sweet spot of creativity is creating in the spirit with her Creator, giving her the ability to use her imagination and skills no matter what medium she is working with; spinning fiber, felting, weaving, painting or making glass beads.
+Her positive teaching style creates a fun and encouraging atmosphere, where students can feel comfortable trying new things and expressing themselves.
+She is very active with local organizations and businesses as a local artist to bring art and creativity to the community.
+She feels that the sweet spot of creativity is creating with her Creator, giving her the ability to use her imagination and skills no matter what medium she is working with; spinning fiber, felting, weaving, painting or making glass beads.
 She feels that art is therapeutic and healing for the body, mind and spirit.

 Karen has been a member of the Southern Highland since 1983.
 She is a lifelong resident of Western North Carolina.
 Her designs draw deeply on the natural beauty of the land of her ancestors - stitching and weaving prophetic messages into each piece.

 Her fiber works have appeared in national magazines, a series of books by Lark Publishing and various galleries.
 She also has a piece in the permanent collection at the White House.
 Her most current work was for Manna Food Bank.
 She was asked to interpret their logo for their fundraiser, Empty Bowls, into fiber.
 The finished piece will hang permanently in their administrative building.